 \begin{theorem} Let $\psi : (M_1,J_1) \rightarrow (M_2,J_2)$ be a degree $1$ pseudoholomorphic map between closed, connected almost complex $4$-manifolds.
 Then $h_{J_1}^-(M_1)=h_{J_2}^-(M_2)$. \end{theorem}

-Together with the almost complex biratinoal invariants defined in \cite{CZ}, including plurigenera, Kodaira dimension, and irregularity, we have a rich source of invariants to study the birational geometry of almost complex manifolds.
+Together with the almost complex birational invariants defined in \cite{CZ}, including plurigenera, Kodaira dimension, and irregularity, we have a rich source of invariants to study the birational geometry of almost complex manifolds.

 In the last section, two applications are discussed.
-In Section \ref{mul}, we provide a definition of multiplicity fo zeros for a continuous function $u: D^2 \rightarrow \mathbb R^2$ which generalises the multiplicity of zeros of a holomorphic function.
+In Section \ref{mul}, we provide a definition of multiplicity of zeros of a continuous function $u: D^2 \rightarrow \mathbb R^2$ which generalises the multiplicity of zeros of a holomorphic function.
 This subsection could also be viewed as some explicit calculations of the intersection number used throughout the paper.
-In Section \ref{SW}, we discuss the relation of Theorem \ref{4ZJhol} with Taubes' program of SW=Gr for $4$-manifolds.
+In Section \ref{SW}, we discuss the relation between Theorem \ref{4ZJhol} and Taubes' program of SW=Gr for $4$-manifolds.

 This work is partially supported by EPSRC grant EP/N002601/1.
-We are indebted to Tedi Draghici for pointing out the divisor-to-section correspondence does not hold for $J$-anti-invariant forms and their zero divisors, even when $J$ is tamed, by the examples in \cite{DLZ2}.
+We are indebted to Tedi Draghici for pointing out that the divisor-to-section correspondence does not hold for $J$-anti-invariant forms and their zero divisors, even when $J$ is tamed, by the examples in \cite{DLZ2}.
 We would like to thank Tian-Jun Li for his interest and his suggestions to improve the presentation of the paper.
 We are grateful to an anonymous referee for meticulous reading and helpful suggestions which improve the paper greatly, and another referee for pointing out reference \cite{Biq}.